BM 3992 - FICHE PRODUIT - Electric mixer SEVERIN - Free user manual and instructions

 - Once the bread or dough is ready, a multiple acoustic signal is heard and the time display shows 0:00.
 Press the button for at least 3 seconds and open the lid.

-- Carefully remove the baking-tin using oven cloths.
-Do not place the hot baking-tin on any heat-sensitive surfaces.
+- Carefully remove the baking tin using oven cloths.
+Do not place the hot baking tin on any heat-sensitive surfaces.

-- Remove the bread from the baking-tin.
+- Remove the bread from the baking tin.
 To loosen the bread, it may be lightly shaken.
 Should the kneading hook be stuck in the bread, it should be carefully removed using the extractor tool supplied.
 To allow the underside of the loaf to cool down as well, it should be placed on a suitable wire rack.
 Do not attempt to cut the bread until it has cooled down.

 - If the bread-maker is not switched off immediately after the programme running time has elapsed, the bread will be kept warm automatically for a period of 60 minutes.
+The unit will then switch off automatically.

 CLEANING AND CARE